The Project Supervision program consists of 15 sections over 11 months. Course begins Oct. 17, 2019.

-In the Project Supervision program, participants learn how to plan, organize, communicate and monitor daily activities with greater ease, while leveraging both the hard skills and people skills necessary to overcome obstacles with confidence.
-Completers will receive an OSHA 30-Hour card and admission to the 2019 SuperCon.
+Participants learn how to plan, organize, communicate and monitor daily activities with greater ease, while leveraging both the hard skills and people skills necessary to overcome obstacles with confidence.
+Participants will receive an OSHA 30-Hour card and admission to the 2020 SuperCon.
 The program consists of 15 sections (114 hours over 11 months) and is geared for construction site personnel with supervisory responsibilities and project management.

 Day 1 - Project Supervision Principles

 This session will provide an overview of the program and core competencies of a project superintendent.
 It will also cover roles and responsibilities of a construction supervisor.
 Participants will understand the transitional skills required when moving from managing to leading people.

 Day 2 - Interpersonal Skills